adam1brownell/adam1brownell.github.io/src/content/blog/bneuro1.md

 _tldr at the bottom_

-Your Brain on Drugs
-3. Membrane Potential: How Neurons Work
-4. Psychopharmacology: How drugs affect the brain

-The Senses
-6. Touch & Pain: How the brain processes physical sensations
-7. The Ear: How Hearing & Balance Work
-8. Gestation & Olfaction: How to Taste & Smell
-9. The Eye: How we see things
-10. Motor System: How we move

 Our Mind-Body Connection
 5. Hormones: Brain-Body Communication
 11. Homeostasis: How we keep our internal environment stable
+10. Motor System: How we move

 Neural Nights
 12. Sleep